Effective resistance is more than distance: Laplacians, Simplices and the Schur complement

-In other words, the effective resistance between a pair of nodes equals the squared distances between the vertices of simplex $\mathcal{S}$; equivalently, the vertices of $\mathcal{S}$ are an embedding of the nodes of $G$ into $\mathbb{R}^{n-1}$ where the effective resistance matrix thus plays the role of the \emph{squared Euclidean distance matrix} of the simplex $\mathcal{S}$.
-In fact, since distances between vertices are invariant with respect to reflections, rotations and translations, and contain all information necessary to reconstruct a Simplex, the resistance matrix $\Omega$ is a representation-independent characterization of the equivalence class
+In other words, for a graph $G$ with Laplacian matrix $Q$ and corresponding Simplex $\mathcal{S}$, the effective resistance between a pair of nodes in $G$ equals the squared distance between the corresponding pair of vertices in $\mathcal{S}$; equivalently, the vertices of $\mathcal{S}$ are an embedding of the nodes of $G$ into $\mathbb{R}^{n-1}$ where the effective resistance matrix thus plays the role of the \emph{squared Euclidean distance matrix} of the simplex $\mathcal{S}$.
+In fact, since distances between vertices are invariant with respect to reflections, rotations and translations, and contain all information necessary to reconstruct a Simplex, the resistance matrix $\Omega$ characterizes the equivalence class as

 We will also write $\mathcal{S}(\Omega)$ if we want to further specify the effective resistance matrix and conversely for $\Omega(\mathcal{S})$. \\ The effective resistance allows the bijection between simplices, graphs and Laplacian matrices to be summarized beautifully by the following identity: \begin{theorem}[Fiedler's identity] For a weighted graph $G$ with Laplacian matrix $Q$ and Simplex $\mathcal{S}$ with resistance matrix $\Omega$, the following identity holds